6 Life Changing Leadership LessonsJun 28, 2020

 One Thursday back in 2012, I received an email from the judging panel for the Lindsay Thompson Fellowship (a Victorian Education Excellence Award).
 They wanted to interview me the following Tuesday and the only thing I was required to bring was an artefact representing who I was as a professional educator.

 - 4 days.

 - That could help me win $50,000.

-I thought long and hard, I asked people, I’m sure I even googled it!
-But in the end, I just couldn’t find one thing that represented all the different facets of who I was as a professional educator.
+I thought long and hard.
+I asked people.
+I’m sure I even googled it!
+But in the end, I just couldn’t find one thing to represent all the different facets of who I was as a professional educator.
 So, I decided to make one.

 - Less than 4 days.

 - To make 1 book.